 - Working under the head dietitian at Hawthorn Football Club

-- Writing for health publications
+- Writing for food and health publications

 - Recording podcasts